zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 user, how to access them, and sets the default values for a number of them.

-To create a COS, click the :bdg-primary:`CREATE NEW COS` button and enter a name.
-You can then configure all the options by entering the left-hand side *Features* menu.
+To create a COS, click the :bdg-primary:`CREATE NEW COS` button, enter a name, and optionally a description and some notes.
+You can then configure all the options by entering the left-hand side *Details* menu.

 .. _cos_info: